-The Center for Behavioral Medicine Research, a renovated 2,000 square foot facility, is adjacent to the Behavioral Medicine Clinic, allowing for efficient integration of clinical and research projects.
+Adjacent to the Behavioral Medicine Center is the Center for Behavioral Medicine Research, a renovated 2,000 square foot space that facilitates efficient integration of clinical work and research projects.
 Our research team has a long, successful track record in securing NIH-, non-profit, and industry-funded grants.
 Fellows may spend up to 20% of their time on clinical research in one or more of the focus areas listed below.
 They may also have the opportunity to pursue their own small original research projects if desired.
 More specific information about clinical, research, and educational opportunities is provided below.

 Clinical Focus (70%)

 The fellow will participate in a broad range of clinical training experiences with children and adults with psychiatric and medical comorbidities (e.g., obesity, GI conditions, insomnia and other sleep disorders, headache, cancer and blood disorders, and diabetes).
 Common presenting problems include anxiety disorders, mood disorders, adjustment disorders, grief, and trauma.
 Clinical experiences will take place in an outpatient setting and includes short- and long-term psychotherapy as well as rotations in specialty evaluations, including pediatric elimination disorders evaluations, pre-surgery evaluations for bariatric surgery candidates, and pediatric pre-transplant evaluaitons.
 Fellows may also have the opportunity to conduct driving evaluations for patients with dementia and other disorders that affect driving ability, using neurocognitive tests and driving simulator assessment.